Create a formula to automatically scale compute nodes in a Batch pool

 Include these statements in your autoscale formula to arrive at a target number of compute nodes.
 Dedicated nodes have their own target settings.
 An autoscale formula can include a target value for dedicated nodes.

-The target number of nodes may be higher, lower, or the same as the current number of nodes of that type in the pool.
-Batch evaluates a pool's autoscale formula at a specific automatic scaling intervals.
+The target number of nodes might be higher, lower, or the same as the current number of nodes of that type in the pool.
+Batch evaluates a pool's autoscale formula at specific automatic scaling intervals.
 Batch adjusts the target number of each type of node in the pool to the number that your autoscale formula specifies at the time of evaluation.

 Sample autoscale formulas